oktagonia/oktagonia.github.io/docs/blog/pragsol/p.md

 build a space temple.
 After asking God very nicely if He could intervene and help his prophet out, and being rejected, he calls a meeting of the Royal Aeronautics and Space Agency of Judah.
-In this meeting, Solomon and his biblical friends use the theory of God-Likes-General-Reletivity—GLGR for short—to make their plans for the space temple.
+In this meeting, Solomon and his biblical friends use the theory of God-Likes-General-Relativity—GLGR for short—to make their plans for the space temple.
 The conclusions of GLGR are identical to the conclusions of Einstein's theory of general-relativity—hereafter known as GR.
 The only differences between GLGR and GR is that the propositions of